Master Services Agreement

 4.5 At termination or at the end of the agreement, and at the request of FRONTIER, the customer is responsible for the return of any and all FRONTIER provided equipment including Routers, IP Phones, Analogue Terminal Adapters and other items indicated at the time of the request.
+CUSTOMER has an obligation to disconnect and not use the FRONTIER SERVICES after the TERMINATION request and if you continue to use any of the SERVICES outlined in our SERVICES AGREEMENT you will continue to be billed for these SERVICES as outlined in your SERVICES AGREEMENT.
 Failure to do so within 60 days of the request by FRONTIER may result in additional one time charges to of the replacement value of the equipment.
 CUSTOMER is responsible to obtain the appropriate size box and packing material, packing the equipment securely to prevent shifting or damage and will ensure that equipment is wrapped with at least 2 layers of packing material and place in the box.
 CUSTOMER also agrees to return the equipment using a traceable carrier, such as FedEx, UPS or USPS and provide the tracking number.

 5.2 Under no circumstances shall FRONTIER, or their respective directors, officers, employees and agents, be liable to the CUSTOMER for any incidental, special or consequential damages, expenses, costs, liability, loss or damage whatsoever